RevylAI/mobileAdapt/README.md

-# Mobileadapt: Mobile Adapter for Mobile LLM Agents
+# Mobileadapt: Crossplatform Mobile LLM Agents

 Mobileadapt is a powerful tool built on top of Appium that enables the creation of mobile LLM (Language Model) agents for android, and ios .
 This project aims to bridge the gap between large language models and mobile device interaction, allowing for more sophisticated automation and testing capabilities.